Biddeford, Maine: History

 Biddeford was first incorporated as the Town of Saco in 1653.
 Roger Spencer was granted the right in 1653 to build the first sawmill.
 Lumber and fish became the community's chief exports.
 In 1659, Major William Phillips of Boston became a proprietor, and constructed a garrison and mill at the falls.
-During King Philip's War in 1675, the town was attacked by Indians.
 Settlers withdrew to Winter Harbor for safety, and their homes and mills upriver at the falls were burned.
-In 1693, a stone fort was built a short distance below the falls, but it was captured by the Indians in 1703, when 11 colonists were killed and 24 taken captive to Canada.
+In 1693, a stone fort was built a short distance below the falls, but it was allegedly captured by Native Americans in 1703, when 11 colonists were killed and 24 taken captive to Canada.
 In 1688, Fort Mary was built near the entrance to Biddeford Pool.
 The town was reorganized in 1718 as Biddeford, after Bideford, a town in Devon, England, from which some settlers had emigrated.
-After the Fall of Quebec in 1759, hostilities with the natives ceased.
+After the Fall of Quebec in 1759, hostilities with the indigenous people ceased.
+During King Philip's War in 1675, the town, once again, was allegedly attacked by Native Americans.

 In 1762, the land northeast of the river was set off as Pepperellborough, which in 1805 was renamed Saco.
 The first bridge to Saco was built in 1767.
 The river divides into two falls that drop 40 ft, providing water power for mills.
 Factories were established to make boots and shoes.
 The developing mill town also had granite quarries and brickyards, in addition to lumber and grain mills.
 Major textile manufacturing facilities were constructed along the riverbanks, including the Laconia Company in 1845, and the Pepperell Company in 1850.
 Biddeford was incorporated as a city in 1855.